devopsgroup-io/vagrant-hostmanager/README.md

 ### Provisioner

-Starting at version 1.5.0, hostmanager runs before any provisioning occurs.
+Starting at version 1.5.0, `vagrant up` runs hostmanager before any provisioning occurs.
 If you would like hostmanager to run after or during your provisioning stage, you can use hostmanager as a provisioner.
 This allows you to use the provisioning order to ensure that hostmanager runs when desired.
 The provisioner will collect hosts from boxes with the same provider as the running box.